Catholic Church in Canada: Population

-The Catholic population in Canada in 2001 and 2011.
+The Catholic population in Canada in 2001, 2011, and 2021.

 The Catholic population underwent its first recorded drop between 2001 and 2011.
 Notable trends include the de-Catholicization of Quebec, a drop in the Catholic population in small provinces with stagnant populations, and a rise in Catholics in the large English-speaking provinces of Ontario, British Columbia, and Alberta.
-Immigration has not helped prevent the decline in the Catholic population; the only major source of Catholic immigrants to Canada is the Philippines.
 There are also adherents of Eastern Catholic Churches who had already migrated to Canada, most notably the Ukrainians.

 Organization

 The Catholic Community in Canada is decentralised, meaning each diocesan bishop is autonomous and is related but not accountable to the Canadian Conference of Catholic Bishops (CCCB).
 According to the Canadian Conference of Catholic Bishops, Canada is divided in four Episcopal assemblies: the Atlantic Episcopal Assembly, the Assemblée des évêques catholiques du Québec, the Assembly of Catholic Bishops of Ontario and the Assembly of Western Catholic Bishops.
 The Pope is represented in Canada by the Apostolic Nunciature to Canada (Ottawa).

 Within Canada, the Latin hierarchy consists of: